christineymshen/BCRSp/README.md

 Here's a list of all files and short descriptions:

-1. `synthetic.rds`: This is a synthetic dataset which contains covariates and locations of $n=225$ observations.
+1. `synthetic.rds`: Synthetic dataset which contains covariates and locations of $n=225$ observations.
 The covariates were generated based on the population characteristics of the subset of real EHR data we used for simulation study.
 The locations were uniformly chosen in the $[-1,1] \times [-1,1]$ box.
+With this file, the simulation codes can be run.
+However, as it's different from the real data that we used, the results will be different from what was presented in the manuscript.
+2. `functions.R`: Contains customized functions used for the simulation study.
+3. `CRS_is_GP2.stan`: `Stan` file used for the proposed Bayesian competing risks spatial model using Gaussian Process (GP) priors.
+4. `CRS_is_HSGP5.stan`: `Stan` file used for the proposed Bayesisan competing risks spatial model using a Hilbert space low-rank approximation for GP (HSGP).
+5. `1.sim_spec.R`: Codes to set up specifications for the simulation study.
+After executing this script, a `spec` file will be output to the user-specified folder.
+6. `2.sim_freq.R`, `2.sim_GP.R` and `2.sim_HSGP.R`: Codes to generate 500 competing risks datasets using the synthetic data and then do model fitting, respectively using frequentist methods, full GP and HSGP.

 ## Application